cyberbotics/webots-doc/guide/tutorial-1-your-first-simulation-in-webots-20-minutes.md

 / Build`).
 Fix any compilation errors if necessary.
 When Webots proposes to revert the simulation, choose `Yes`.

-If everything is ok, your robot should go forwards.
+If everything is ok, your robot should move forwards.

 > **Note**:
 In the "controllers" directory of your project, a directory containing the